Last Updated on September 11, 2023

 - Compression packing cubes can wrinkle clothes

-- Rolling your clothes before packing in the cube will help reduce wrinkles
+- Rolling your clothes before packing in the cube will help prevent wrinkles

 - Over-compression will increase the chance of wrinkles